pschatzmann/arduino-audio-tools/README.md

 - AudioOutputWithCallback class to provide callback integration with ESP8266Audio

 This functionality provides the glue which makes different audio processing components and libraries work together.
 We also provide plenty of examples that demonstrate how to implement the different scenarios.

+The design philosophy is based on the Arduino conventions: we use the ```begin()``` and ```end()``` methods to start and stop the processing and we propagate the use of Streams.

 ## Optional Libraries